sidneykung/twitter_hate_speech_detection/README.md

 This project aims to automate content moderation to identify hate speech using machine learning binary classification algorithms.
 Hate speech is defined abusive or threatening speech that expresses prejudice against a particular group, especially on the basis of race, religion or sexual orientation.
 Usually, the difference between hate speech and offensive language comes down to subtle context or diction.
 Any company with a website where users post content will benefit from automating as much as the moderation process as possible.

+**Please note:** Because of the subject matter of this project, all notebooks contain offensive language from the dataset.

 ## Data & Methods